-I became interested in protected cropping because of my love for sustainability and conservation of ecological systems.
+“I first became interested in protected cropping because of my love for sustainability and conservation of ecological systems.
 Sustainability has been my passion since childhood.
-I was brought up on a Sustainability Street which was a community led initiative dedicated to sustainable living and teaching children about sustainability and farming (my mum was one of the leaders in our suburb).”
+I was brought up on a Sustainability Street, which was a community-led initiative dedicated to sustainable living and teaching children about farming (my mum was one of the leaders in our suburb).”

-I ultimately would like to reach the point where I can run my own glasshouse cultivation system, but that is down the track.
-In the next five to ten years I plan to become a grower for a large commercial cultivation company herein Australia called Green Camel.
+“I ultimately would like to reach the point where I can run my own glasshouse cultivation system.
+In the next five to ten years, I plan to become a grower for a large commercial cultivation company here in Australia called Green Camel.”